 On December 22, 2020, the federal banking agencies issued an interagency statement extending the temporary relief from enforcement action against banks or asset managers, which become principal shareholders of banks, with respect to certain extensions of credit by banks that otherwise would violate Regulation O, provided the asset managers and banks satisfy certain conditions designed to ensure that there is a lack of control by the asset manager over the bank.

-On December 22, 2022, the federal banking agencies issued a revised interagency statement extending the temporary relief from such enforcement, which was set to expire on January 1, 2024; however, on December 15, 2023, the federal banking agencies again issued a revised interagency statement extending the temporary relief from such enforcement which will expire the sooner of January 1, 2025, or the effective date of a final Federal Reserve rule having a revision to Regulation O that addresses the treatment of extensions of credit by a bank to fund complex-controlled portfolio companies that are insiders of a bank.
+The federal banking agencies have extended the temporary relief from enforcement actions related to Regulation O multiple times, most recently on December 27, 2024.
+The relief, which applies to banks and asset managers that become principal stockholders of banks, will now expire on the earlier of January 1, 2026, or the effective date of a final Federal Reserve rule revising Regulation O. This extension allows additional time for regulators to address the treatment of bank credit extensions to complex-controlled portfolio companies that qualify as insiders.
+Financial institutions and asset managers should continue monitoring updates, as a final rule could impact the relief before its expiration.